SEO without link building. Is it really possible?

 Then, you create content on their website (usually in the form of a blog post or article), to take advantage of their existing traffic and authority.

-Of course, you don’t want to just create any old content.
+Of course, you don’t want to just create any cheap content.

 It needs to be high-quality and relevant to its readers.
 Otherwise, you’ll just be wasting your time.